Key facts

 Course structure

-To qualify for the award of Graduate Certificate of Writing and Literature, students must successfully complete 4 credit points of study comprised of:
+To complete the Graduate Certificate of Writing and Literature, you must pass 4 credit points.
+This includes:

 Core units